oriversegura/dotfiles/README.md

-# Dotfiles Hyprland in OpenSUSE Tumbleweed
+# Hyprland in OpenSUSE Tumbleweed

-## My personal Dotfiles of Hyprland config on OpenSUSE Tumbleweed 2023
+### My personal Dotfiles of Hyprland config on OpenSUSE Tumbleweed 2023

-### Using Waybar, Rofi, SDDM.
+ Using:

+ - Waybar For Status bar.
+ - Rofi as launcher.
+ - SDDM as login manager with Theme.